MASTERGROOT/TestQA_Hive_webDemo/README.md

 ## Test Demo Website
-learn how to use robot framework and other tools that use in software tester career.
+learn how to use robot framework and other tools used in software tester careers.